niermann/holoaverage/docs/parameters.rst

 ^^^^^^^^^^^

 :Parameter: ``empty_names``
-:Type: Mandatory
+:Type: (see Description)
-:Format: String
+:Format: String or list of string
+:Description:
+    If this parameter is a list of strings, the list compromises the filenames of the empty hologram series.
+    In this case the parameters :ref:`param-empty_first`, :ref:`param-empty_last`, and :ref:`param-empty_exclude`
+    are ignored.

-:Description: File name of empty hologram series.
-See :ref:`param-object_names` for the description of the format of this
+    If this parameter is a single string, it represents the pattern used to form the file name of the empty hologram series.
+See :ref:`param-object_names` for the description of the format of this pattern.
-    parameter.

     If the parameter ``empty_names`` is not present in the parameter file, no empty hologram series will be reconstructed and averaged.
 In this case, the parameters :ref:`param-empty_first`, :ref:`param-empty_last` are not needed.

+    .. versionchanged:: 1.1.6
+        Instead of specifying a filename pattern, also a list of filenames can be supplied.

 .. _param-empty_override: